Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Methodology

 For each of the resulting input parameter combinations, a yearly energy demand simulation was carried out using the CEA demand model for the case study area.
 During the calibration procedure, measured electricity demand data was used as an input to the thermal demand model.
 Hourly WiFi connection counts for the same period as the measured electricity demand data were used as occupancy schedules for the thermal model.
 Finally, measured weather data from the same period was used in the simulations.

-Each combination of input parameters was then assessed according to their normalized mean bias error (NMBE) and coefficient of variation of root-mean square error (CV(RMSE)).
+Each combination of input parameters was then assessed according to their normalized mean bias error (NMBE) and coefficient of variation of root-mean-square error (CV(RMSE)).
 Since the goal of this step was to calibrate the thermal properties of the building, the hourly cooling demand was used for assessing the results for each combination.
 For each building, the combination of parameters resulting in the lowest CV(RMSE) for the hourly cooling demand with respect to the measured data was selected.
-The calibrated model's performance was then assessed based on the threshold values specified in AHSRAE Guideline 14 \cite{ASHRAEGuideline14}, that is NMBE below 5\% and CV(RMSE) below 15\% for monthly calibration data, and NMBE below 10\% (if used) and CV(RMSE) below 30\% for hourly calibration data.
+The calibrated model's performance was then assessed based on the threshold values specified in ASHRAE Guideline 14 \cite{ASHRAEGuideline14}, that is NMBE below 10\% and CV(RMSE) below 30\% for hourly calibration data.